Optimizing Opinions with Stubborn Agents: Optimization of Stubborn Agent Placement

 The sum of the opinions under this new equilibrium can be written as $ -\mathbf{e}^T \; {\left(\mathbf{G} - p\mathbf{e}_i \mathbf{e}_i^T\right)}^{-1} \left(\mathbf{F} \mathbf \theta_{\mathcal{V}_0} + p \mathbf{e}_i \right)$, where $\mathbf{e}$ is the vector of all ones.
 In general, the stubborn agent can target a set $S\subseteq \mathcal V_1$ of non-stubborn users.
 The opinion sum in the resulting equilibrium can be viewed as a function of the target set $S$.
 This function $f : \mathcal{V}_1 \mapsto \mathbb{R}_{\geq0}$ is given by

 In addition to the opinion sum, there are other important functions one can optimize.
 Consider the set function $g: \mathcal{V}_1 \mapsto \mathbb{R}_{\geq0}$ defined to be

 where $\mathbbm{1}_{i, \tau} \left\{\mathbf x \right\}$ is equal to one if the $i$-th component of $\mathbf{x}$ is greater than some predetermined threshold $\tau$, and zero otherwise.
-Maximizing this set function is equivalent to maximizing the number of non-stubborn agents with final opinion greater than $\tau$, which could correspond to for instance buying a product or voting for a particular candidate.
+Maximizing this set function is equivalent to maximizing the number of non-stubborn agents with final opinion greater than $\tau$.

+Maximizing variance requires pulling apart the opinions, while minimizing variance requires pushing the opinions together.
+One can use two stubborn agents with opposite opinions to accomplish either of these goals.
+We can phrase the variance objective in our set function terminology if we redefine the target set.
+The target set must indicate which nodes are selected and by which stubborn agents.
+Define the stubborn agents as $a_0$ and $a_1$, with opinions zero and one, respectively.
+Then define the set $\mathcal W_1 = \curly{(a,v)| a\in\curly{a_0,a_1},v\in \mathcal V_i}$.
+Each element of $\mathcal W_1$ indicates which stubborn agent targets which non-stubborn node.
+A target set for the variance objective will be a subset of $\mathcal W_1$.
+To simplify notation, let $|\mathcal V_1|=n$ and let $\theta_i$ be the equilibrium opinion of $i\in\mathcal V_1$ under target set $S\subset\mathcal W_1$.
+Then the variance $h: \mathcal{W}_1 \mapsto \mathbb{R}_{\geq0}$ is